live-codes/livecodes/docs/docs/features/github-integration.md

 :::caution cookies

 User authentication is handled using [Firebase Authentication](https://firebase.google.com/products/auth) which **may use cookies**.
-By logging-in, you agree that cookies may be stored on your device.
+By logging in, you agree that cookies may be stored on your device.

 :::